typeblogger/typeblogger.github.io/thank-you.md

 Just so you know, I'll also be sending more awesome stuff and occasional updates to your inbox every week, so make sure you don't miss a thing!

-For now, be sure to check out my blog for more great stuff on blogging and content marketing.
+For now, be sure to check out my blog for more great stuff on blogging.
 And don't forget to follow me on [Twitter](https://twitter.com/brunotandev) too!